Nicoelppcdtm/CSharpFundamentals/README.md

-# IntroCSharp
+# CSharpFundamentals

-Examples and Exercises for Introduction to Programming in C#
+This repo contains Examples and Exercises for the course: Programming for Complete Beginners in C# with .NET 7.0

+##Community Access
 Come join us on our 4th Wall Studios Discord server!

 Whether you have questions or are interested in collaborating on projects, we welcome you to our community.
 You don't need any experience level to join us.